chaotictoejam/VANETProject/README.md

 Solutions for VANET communication with OMNET++

-SUMO version 0.19 Required
+SUMO version 0.25 Required

-This project includes inet, no references needed.
+This project includes inet & veins, no references needed.

 Be sure to edit your path for all launchd.xml in VANETSim/simulations/_maps/[simulationtype]